ktmud/data-science-intuition/DS_Intuition.md

 \log \left( \frac{P(y_i=1)}{P(y_i=0)} \right) = \beta_0 + \beta_1 x_{i1} + \beta_2 x_{i2} + ...
 $$

-The term inside the log function is called "odds" (probability of even divided by probability of no event), thus we can say logistic regression is a linear model for log odds.
+The term inside the log function is called "odds" (probability of event divided by probability of no event), thus we can say **logistic regression is a linear model for log odds**.

 > A change in a feature by one unit changes the odds ratio (multiplicative) by a factor of $\exp(\beta_i)$.